RachelitaSE/python-course-assignments/day04/README.md

 - Data files are saved under `data/`
   (this folder is ignored by Git)

+- need to install requests, pathlib, csv, json, typing if it is not installed

 ## How to run
 For example:
 ```